 After you start PingOne, you can set up your applications to work with PingOne.
 PingOne manages access to those applications and ensures that authorized users have access to the applications that they need.

 By default, your organization includes an Admin license, which contains an Admin environment and Administrators population.
 The Administrators population contains the initial administrator user.
-We recommend that you create all administrators in the Administrators population to make it easier to manage them, and to help prevent privilege escalation.
+You should create all administrators in the Administrators population to make it easier to manage them and to help prevent privilege escalation.

 Your organization also includes a Trial license and an End-User Sandbox environment that contains two populations and some sample users.

-To add an external identity provider, see Identity providers.
+- To add an external identity provider, see External IDPs.